Skip to content

 • use, divert, obstruct, pollute, or change the natural flow or bed of a specified river, lake, or stream, or use wheeled, tracked, or excavating equipment or log-dragging equipment in the bed of a specified river, lake, or stream.

-All mining operations including recreational mining as described in Generally Allowed Uses must register at their regional ADF&G Habitat.
-ADF&G Habitat will accept completed APMA as their application for mining operations that do not fit the Generally Allowed Use and require a permit from DNR.
-See Fish and Game's (ADF&G) website on Placer Mining.
+All mining operations including recreational mining as described in Generally Allowed Uses must register at their regional ADF&G Habitat office.
+ADF&G Habitat will review complete APMA forms and if appropriate, issue a Fish Habitat Permit, or ADF&G may request additional information from the applicant.
+See the ADF&G website Placer Mining (ADF&G) website on Placer Mining.

 U.S. Army Corps of Engineers (USACE) Permitting